 The recommendations can be developed based on the combination of strong and weak points.
 It is reasonable to assume in this case that the best way to overcome weak points is to scale up the program based on its strengths (well proven delivery processes and solid capacity), include it into the broader social policy making, with the provisions for responsiveness to shocks.

-The assessment of a SA-CT should not be regarded as overly complex or time-consuming process.
+The assessment of a SA-CT should not be organized as overly complex or time-consuming process.
 There is a limited number of questions that guide the ratings.
 However, the process to arrive at those ratings has to be participatory, include development partners and multiple stakeholders.
 It should be informed by careful examination of available evidence to provide objective foundations to ratings, informed by comparison of the assessed program with the appropriate benchmarks and good practices.

 Implementation of the Assessment

 The objectives of this Assessment tool are to create a readily available resource to support policy makers or program administrators to comprehensively evaluate a national cash transfer program.
 In practice any format of ISPA Tool application will require interactions with key stakeholders, raising awareness and some capacity building.
-Below is a simple checklist to assess the readiness of a country/program from an assessment:
+Below is a simple checklist to assess the readiness of a country/program for an assessment:

 Is country considering changes in its SA-CT architecture?